octavifs/lucanode/thesis/03-results/results.md

 ![Axial slices of a lung with both masks superposed.
 The blue segmentation corresponds to the ground truth used to train the U-Net, while the red segmentation is the prediction returned by the model. \label{lung_segmentation}](lung_segmentation.png){ width=75% }

+### Discussion
+The initial approach we wanted to follow for the lung segmentation was to create a multiatlas lung segmentation such as the ones described in \[@Rohlfing2004, @VanRikxoort2009a\].
+Still, due to the required computational time (registration libraries only operate on CPU) and the fact that lung segmentation has a relative low impact in the final score of the system, we chose to employ the same architecture we had been using to segment nodules for the lungs themselves.

+Perhaps unsurprising, but still very interesting, to demonstrate the high degree of transferability of the network architecture to different tasks, just by adjusting the input masks.
+Even the issues the network was currently facing segmenting the lower lobule could very likely be fixed by rebalancing the dataset to oversample that part of the lung.
+Also, there are some other easily corrected errors, such as the removal of holes inside masks.
+Even after applying these fixes, we could still bring things further by applying some image preprocessing to increase the contrast of the image, or applying augmentation to safely oversample troublesome slices.

 ## Nodule detection